jeppe119/Crusty/README.md

 ## What the hell is this?

 A terminal-based YouTube music player that nobody asked for, but you're getting anyway.
-Built in Rust because apparently I hate myself and wanted to learn ownership and borrowing the hard way.
+Built in Rust because I wanted to learn it and terminals are cooler than GUIs.

 **TL;DR:** It's like Spotify, but worse!
 And in your terminal!
 And it uses YouTube! 🎉

-**This is a Rust rewrite of a Python project** - perfect for Rust beginners who want to suffer through the borrow checker together.

 ---